websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/saml-authentication-process-overview.md

 ### The SSO Request to the SP

 When the user's browser requests a protected resource or login URL on the SP, it triggers the SP initiated SSO process.
-When @product@ is the SAML SP, SSO is initiated either by requesting `/c/portal/login` URL or a protected resource that requires authentication (for example, a document not viewable by the Guest Role).
+When Liferay DXP is the SAML SP, SSO is initiated either by requesting `/c/portal/login` URL or a protected resource that requires authentication (for example, a document not viewable by the Guest Role).
 If the user requests a protected resource, its URL is recorded in the `RelayState` parameter.
 If the user requested `/c/portal/login`, the `RelayState` can be set by providing the `redirect` parameter.
 Otherwise, if the [portal property](http://docs.liferay.com/dxp/portal/7.3-latest/propertiesdoc/portal.properties.html) `auth.forward.by.last.path` is set to `true`, the last accessed path is set as the `RelayState`.
-For non-@product@ SPs, consult the vendor documentation on initiating SSO.
+For non-Liferay SPs, consult the vendor documentation on initiating SSO.

 ### The AuthnRequest to the IdP